VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/dynamic-property-value-type.md

 # DynamicPropertyValueType ==~object~==

-The `DynamicPropertyValueType` represents a value assigned to a dynamic property.
+This type represents a value assigned to a dynamic property.

 ## Fields